 On the other level, the book looks at seminal events in the 20th century and the sisters can be said to metaphorically stand in for us – people who have lived through the 20th century and have struggled with the problems of that century.

 What was the real-life story behind the novel?

 The sisters’ great grandfather, Lenz Alter, is based on a chemist named Fritz Haber.
-He was a German-Jewish scientist who won the Nobel Prize for coming up with the first manmade fertiliser which saved the world from starvation in the early 1900s, but then used a very similar synthesis to produce poison gases.
+He was a German-Jewish scientist who won the Nobel Prize for coming up with the first manmade fertiliser which saved the world from starvation in the early 1900s, but then he used a very similar synthesis to produce poison gases.
 And not only did he come up with the poison gas, but he fought for its use.
 He went over the German generals’ heads, when they argued against deploying it on the battlefield, to the Kaiser.
 He personally deployed the gas in the Second Battle of Ypres.
 He was very hands-on with this terrible new weapon.